 About Dr Callum Barrell

-  Prior to joining NCH he was a Senior Teaching Assistant in the School of History at Queen Mary University of London, where he taught on two courses, ‘The History of Western Political Thought from Thucydides to Marx’ and ‘History in Practice’.
+Prior to joining NCH, Dr Barrell was a Senior Teaching Assistant in the School of History at Queen Mary University of London, where he taught on two courses: ‘The History of Western Political Thought from Thucydides to Marx’ and ‘History in Practice’.

-  He studied for a BA in History and an MPhil in Political Thought and Intellectual History at the University of Cambridge, where, under the supervision of Prof. Paul Cartledge, he developed keen interests in ancient Greek political thought and its reception in the nineteenth century.
+Dr Barrell undertook a PhD at Queen Mary University, under the supervision of Professors Georgios Varouxakis and Gareth Stedman Jones.
+Prior to that, he studied for a BA in History and an MPhil in Political Thought and Intellectual History at the University of Cambridge, where, under the supervision of Professor Paul Cartledge, he developed a keen interest in ancient Greek philosophy and political thought.

 PhD in History of Political Thought, Queen Mary’s University (2015)

 MPhil in Political Thought and Intellectual History, University of Cambridge (2011)

 Dr Callum Barrell's Research

 Dr Barrell’s research lies at the intersection between the history of philosophy and the history of political thought.
 He is especially interested in the philosophy of history; dialogues between philosophy and politics in contemporary international relations (IR) and IR theory; and environmental political and philosophical thought.
 He is currently working on two projects.
 The first authenticates, transcribes, and puts historically into context an undiscovered philosophical essay by John Stuart Mill.
 The second addresses recent debates about the philosophy of history to equally recent debates about the history of political thought in the context of the ecological crisis.